Ad spending shows Democrats hinging midterm election hopes on abortion

 The Democrats’ unprecedented investment in abortion messaging on TV this year through Sept.
 18 is larger than the Republican Party’s combined national investment in ads relating to the economy, crime and immigration.

-“With less than 60 days until the election, we refuse to stand by while out-of-step, anti-choice Republicans try to control our bodies and our futures and simultaneously lie about it to voters,” said Melissa Williams, executive director of Women Vote!, an outside group that has invested more than $4 million in abortion-related ads this year.
-“We are ensuring that each voter knows the candidates that stand with them and against them in protecting this right."
+“With less than 60 days until the election, we refuse to stand by while out-of-step, anti-choice Republicans try to control our bodies and our futures and simultaneously lie about it to voters,” said Melissa Williams, executive director of Women Vote!, EMILY’s List’s independent expenditure program which has invested more than $4 million in abortion-related ads this year.
+“We are ensuring that each voter knows the candidates that stand with them and against them in protecting this right.”

 The Democrats’ overwhelming focus on abortion may not be surprising given the reversal of Roe v.
 Wade and the wave of Republican-backed abortion bans in more than a dozen states that followed.
 But the strategy still marks a sharp departure from the party’s focus in recent years on former President Donald Trump and other issues like the economy, education and health care.